 • Cover the regulator on the propane cylinder and extinguish all pilot lights.

-These are some basic tips to help insure a safe experience with your motor coach.
-We recommend you consult with your dealer or owner’s manual for your motor coach for further information.
-If you have any maintenance or repairs concerns our RV Service Advisors at GC Automotive & Performance in Jamesburg and Marlboro Township, NJ are here to help you as well.
+These are some basic tips to help ensure a safe experience with your RV - Motorhome - Camper.
+If you have any maintenance or repairs concerns our RV Service Advisors at GC Automotive & Performance in Jamesburg & Marlboro Township, NJ are here to help you as well simply give us a call or schedule a routine service visit to ensure your RV - Motorcoach is ready to hit the road when you are!